luizbgomide/sovereign/rules.md

 ### NPC Skill Checks

-When an NPC needs to make a skill check, they roll 2d6 and add their listed skill modifier if their action is something they ought reason- ably to be good at.
+When an NPC needs to make a skill check, they roll 2d6 and add their listed skill modifier if their action is something they ought reasonably to be good at.
 If it isn’t, they roll at +0, or even at -1 if it seems like something they’d be particularly bad at doing.
 If the NPC is special enough to have actual attribute scores and skill levels, they use those instead.

 ### Aiding a Skill Check